Sparta: Historic women

 Many women played a significant role in the history of Sparta.
-Queen Gorgo, heiress to the throne and the wife of Leonidas I, was an influential and well-documented figure.
-Herodotus records that as a small girl she advised her father Cleomenes to resist a bribe.
+Gorgo, daughter of Cleomenes I and the wife of Leonidas I, was an influential and well-documented figure.
+Herodotus records that as a small girl she advised her father to resist a bribe.
 She was later said to be responsible for decoding a warning that the Persian forces were about to invade Greece; after Spartan generals could not decode a wooden tablet covered in wax, she ordered them to clear the wax, revealing the warning.
 Plutarch's Moralia contains a collection of "Sayings of Spartan Women", including a laconic quip attributed to Gorgo: when asked by a woman from Attica why Spartan women were the only women in the world who could rule men, she replied "Because we are the only women who are mothers of men".
-In 396, Cynisca, sister of the Eurypontid king Agesilaos II, became the first woman in Greece to win an Olympic chariot race.
+In 396, Cynisca, sister of the Eurypontid king Agesilaus II, became the first woman in Greece to win an Olympic chariot race.
 She won again in 392, and dedicated two monuments to commemorate her victory, these being an inscription in Sparta and a set of bronze equestrian statues at the Olympic temple of Zeus.